tyndev/tyndev/notes/How to Get Concurrency with Synchronous Requests in Python.md

 # How to Get Concurrency with Synchronous Requests in Python
 Below is a summary of my learnings on concurrent programming with HTTP requests in Python as an example.
 ## Types of Concurrency
-First, I think it is helpful to understand the difference between concurrency, asynchronous, and parallel.
+First, I think it is helpful to understand the difference between concurrent, asynchronous, and parallel.
 - **Concurrent**: this is the ability of a program to make progress on multiple tasks seemingly at the same time.
 	- **Asynchronous**: this means the program is able to switch to other tasks while waiting for a slow task to finish.
 	- **Parallel**: this means the program is able to run multiple tasks/threads at the exact same time.